-Welcome to the Australian grassroots freelance community dedicated to fostering connection, reducing your stress and raising the knowledge bar
+Welcome to the grassroots freelance community dedicated to fostering connection, reducing your stress and raising the knowledge bar

 That’s why we focus on:

 - Building community to end the isolation inherent in the freelance world

 - Raising the knowledge bar for Australian freelancers

 - Reminding you that stress has a productivity cost- and providing practical strategies to manage the tricky moments

 - Replacing the lost camaraderie of ‘working for da man’ with online and offline places to go

 - Ending the stigma associated with self-employment and create a viable and prosperous future industry through advocacy, education and content

 - Blowing off a little steam and maintaining a sense of humour as we journey.